HL7/cql/input/pages/09-b-cqlreference.md

 If the list argument is [.kw]#null#, the result is [.kw]#null#.

-[.note-warning]
-____

-For intervals with null boundaries (intervals with an undefined start or end date), if the boundary is open (e.g., Interval[0, null)), the interval will not contribute any results to the output.
+> For intervals with null boundaries (intervals with an undefined start or end date), if the boundary is open (e.g., Interval[0, null)), the interval will not contribute any results to the output.
 If the boundary is closed (e.g., Interval[0, null]), in theory the interval would contribute all intervals to the beginning or ending of the domain.
 In practice, because such an expansion is potentially too expensive to compute, and implementations are allowed to not return results for such an interval.

-____
+{: .note-warning}

 ### In